Chef Marco Pierre White

 View this post on Instagram

-6. But that’s just the business of running a successful restaurant.
+6. But isn’t that just the business of running a successful restaurant?

 If you say it’s just business, then where’s the romance and the emotion in cooking?
 It’s become a masterclass in technical ability rather than offering diners something emotional.
 I remember the time when my industry was romantic.
 Today, majority of the menus in the UK are written by accountants, British pubs have been taken over by chain restaurants, and hotels that were privately owned are part of conglomerates.
 I’ve never done anything for profit.
 If I made money, it was by default.
 But I do my job well.
 I respect profit—I understand that to turn dreams into reality, you need to make money.
 But I maybe I’m just a rarity.